soupi/rfc/compilers-and-haskell.md

 ## Things That (IMO) Will Make Haskell Even Better For Compilers

 - Easier way to extend or constrict ADTs than "Trees that grow" (This ADT is the same as that ADT but without the `Sub` constructor)
-- Extensible records - add/remove annotations, refer to part of the annotation
+- Extensible records / row polymorphism - add/remove annotations, refer to part of the annotation
 - Polymorphic variants - different operations on ASTs can throw different kind of errors which are all easily composable

 ---